Tjstretchalot/arango_crud/README.md

 to AQL.
 If you want to use ArangoDB as a database, use pyArango or similar.
 If you want to use ArangoDB as a disk-based cache, use arango_crud or similar.

-***Note***: All the examples in this package assume TTL is being used to cleanup keys eventually.
+***Note***: This package recommends a time-to-live semantic.
 The TTL may be set to "-1" in environment variables to be disabled, or "None" in code to be disabled.
-In this case some other solution for cleaning up old keys is required.
-A TTL index is only created when collections are initialized, so if this library is used with TTL disabled and then TTL is enabled, one must manually add the TTL indexes. https://www.arangodb.com/arangodb-training-center/ttl-indexes/
+A TTL index is only created when collections are initialized, so if this library is used with TTL disabled and then TTL is enabled, one must manually add the TTL indexes.
+Besides standard TTL usages, using a TTL means that if there was a bug that leaked keys which was since patched, those keys won't stay around forever.
+Furthermore, it means a small amount of key leakage, such as through extremely unlikely race conditions which would be expensive in either performance or developer time to fix, is not harmful to the long-term health of the project. https://www.arangodb.com/arangodb-training-center/ttl-indexes/

 ***Note***: This is not intended to provide much configurability for creating